Daniel Sorobetea

 BIOR88 - Immunology and Infection Biology - Lund University

-Throughout my scientific journey, I have had the opportunity to mentor students from many different backgrounds and learned that there is no one-size-fits-all approach.
-Mentoring needs to be tailored to the needs and goals of the individual and I believe that people perform at their best when they can follow their own path.
+Throughout my scientific journey, I have had the opportunity to work with students from many different backgrounds, and have learned that there is no one-size-fits-all approach to mentoring.
+Rather, it needs to be tailored to the needs and goals of the individual and I believe that people perform at their best when they can follow their own path.
 My mentorship thus aims to empower trainees to steer their projects in the direction that they are passionate about and provide guidance in a way that resonates with them.

 Articles